luxfi/LPs/LPs/lp-7334-per-asset-threshold-key-management.md

 ## Backwards Compatibility

-This LP is additive to existing M-Chain and T-Chain functionality:
+This LP is additive to existing T-Chain and T-Chain functionality:

 1. **Existing Keys**: Keys created before this specification continue to function.
 They are implicitly assigned `KeyID` based on their asset and default metadata.